php-templates/php-templates/readme.md

     });
 } ?\>
 ```
-Parsed event is executed after a template is fully parsed.
 Events may be declared eliptic in name using *, (meaning anything except '/').
 Events declaration may accept a weight as 4'th argument which will define listener execution order (high to low).
 In the above example, we needed to detach the $script and keep a reference of it, because in event callback would be too late because the component would be already transformed to template function at that point and any change made would take no effect.
 Also, layout rendering event was triggered before this point.